jgraph/www.diagrams.net-source/_posts/2021-08-06-ie11-end-of-line.md

 In line with [Microsoft's end of life date of Internet Explorer 11](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/), we will end support for IE 11 on 15th June 2022.

-## How this will affect IE 11 users based on their storage selection

 ## Online users of app.diagrams.net

 * Saving to local device will stop working.